blobject/keyboard-warrior/README.md

 Keyboard Warrior is a typing speed game that you can play on your web browser.

-The game is currently under development, and the "play" link below may not work.
-This project is a fresh venture into ClojureScript and web game development.
+The game is a fresh venture into ClojureScript and web game development.
+It is currently under development.

 ### play